2012 United States presidential election

-The 2012 United States presidential election was the 57th quadrennial presidential election, held on Tuesday, November 6, 2012.
-Incumbent Democratic President Barack Obama and his running mate, incumbent Vice President Joe Biden, were re-elected to a second term.
-They defeated the Republican ticket of businessman and former Governor Mitt Romney of Massachusetts and Representative Paul Ryan of Wisconsin.
+Presidential elections were held in the United States on November 6, 2012.
+Incumbent Democratic president Barack Obama and his running mate, incumbent vice president Joe Biden, were elected to a second term.
+They defeated the Republican ticket of former governor of Massachusetts Mitt Romney and U.S. representative Paul Ryan of Wisconsin.

 As the incumbent president, Obama secured the Democratic nomination without serious opposition.
 The Republicans experienced a competitive primary.
 Romney was consistently competitive in the polls and won the support of many party leaders, but he faced challenges from a number of more conservative contenders.
-Romney secured his party's nomination in May, defeating former Senator Rick Santorum, former Speaker of the House Newt Gingrich, and Texas congressman Ron Paul, among other candidates.
+Romney secured his party's nomination in May, defeating former senator Rick Santorum, former speaker of the House and Georgia congressman Newt Gingrich, and Texas congressman Ron Paul, among other candidates.

-The campaigns focused heavily on domestic issues, and debate centered largely around sound responses to the Great Recession.
-Other issues included long-term federal budget issues, the future of social insurance programs, and the Affordable Care Act, Obama's marquee legislative program.
+The campaigns focused heavily on domestic issues, and debate centered largely around sound responses to the Great Recession along with long-term federal budget issues, the future of social insurance programs, and the Affordable Care Act.
 Foreign policy was also discussed, including the end of the Iraq War in 2011, military spending, the Iranian nuclear program, and appropriate counteractions to terrorism.
-Romney attacked Obama's domestic policies as ineffective and financially insolvent while Obama's campaign sought to characterize Romney as a plutocratic businessman who was out of touch with the average American.
+Romney claimed Obama's domestic policies were ineffective and financially insolvent while Obama's campaign sought to characterize Romney as a plutocratic businessman who was out of touch with the average American.
 The campaign was marked by a sharp rise in fundraising, including from nominally independent Super PACs.